Temporary final rule.

 This rule does not use technical standards.
 Therefore, we did not consider the use of voluntary consensus standards.

 We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves the establishment of a safety zone and, Start Printed Page 2618therefore it is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
+This rule involves the establishment of a safety zone and, therefore it is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
 An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.

 For the reasons discussed in the preamble, the Coast Guard amends 33 CFR part 165 as follows: